Lordva/Garden-bot/README.md

 # Gardenmc.fr Discord bot

-This bot is the official discord bot for [Gardenmc.fr](https://gardenmc.fr) I am not the author, I don't know who is but I''m the one maintaining it.
+This bot is the official discord bot for [Gardenmc.fr](https://gardenmc.fr) **I am not the author Raiful is.** Unfortunatly I don't now any other way to credit him.
+I'm the one maintaining it.

 ## Features
-- server IP
+- server IP (Dynamic)
-- Version du serveur
+- Version du serveur (dynamic)
 - Lien du site
 - Lien vers la page de vote
 - Liste du staff